 - Controllers have to handle the responsibility of managing compliance issues, laws including federal, state as well as local concerning financial and monetary issues, whereas Comptrollers work as a government professional, their operational work is as per the regulations and compliances set by the government only.

 - Demand for the role of Comptrollers is lower than of Controllers, mainly due to the availability.
 The Comptrollers mainly work in the public sector, and there is no frequent opening available, whereas there is a high demand for Controllers, as nowadays all private companies majorly focus on Financial reporting.

 - A controller can make decisions regarding the cost-cutting and actions to reduce the overall cost of the business, whereas the Comptrollers can take decisions regarding fund accounting, which includes the allocation of funds.
 They handle the cost and have to maintain those expenditures within the budget.

 Below is the topmost comparison between Controller vs Comptroller:

-It is difficult to get into the comptroller role mainly due to lower availability of opening, very few positions are available nationwide.
+It is difficult to get into the comptroller role mainly due to the lower availability of opening; very few positions are available nationwide.
 Sometimes comptroller’s appointment is based on a vote.
 However, Due to the increase in the number of private entities, the demand for Controllers has increased drastically.

-This has a been a guide to Controller vs Comptroller.
-Here we also discuss the Controller vs Comptroller key differences with infographics, and comparison table.
+This has been a guide to Controller vs Comptroller.
+Here we also discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more-